koutianqi/koutianqi.github.io/pages/research.markdown

 <p class="research-intro">Below are my past and on-going work as well as existing puzzles.
 Note: In computer and information science, papers published in major conference proceedings are double-anonymously peer reviewed and recognized as equivalent research contributions to journal articles.
 For multi-authored work, * indicates lead author.</p>

 ### I. Accountability for Machine Learning Research Social Claims
-_Machine Learning research are deeply tied to downstream impacts, yet their “foundational” research is often hard to link directly to downstream harms.
-This raises the question of how they should balance producing general knowledge with taking responsibility for the social impacts their research enables.
-I address this by developing normative arguments and conceptual tools for accountability through research communication._
+_Machine Learning research enables downstream applications, yet its “foundational” and "general-purpose" nature makes it hard to link it directly to downstream harms.
+Should ML scientists be accountable for social impacts and how?
+I address this by developing normative arguments and conceptual tools for accountability around research communication._

 <div class="pubs">
 {% include paper.html